 The good part is a medical pre-screen will only take about 5-10 to complete, but it can mean the difference between a smooth application or a big headache for you and your agent later.

 With our website quoting system, you can compare the best life insurance rates from over 4o top-rated companies.
 You can use the quoting form on the right or our instant quote form.
 Either way, you will see the most competitive company’s rates displayed side-by-side in less than a minute.
 As a steelworker, I recommend setting the health classification “drop-down list” on the quoting form to “Standard” to play it safe.
 You can also call us, and we can verbally give you a quote over the phone.

 Applying over the phone is the best method possible!

 You usually will have three ways to apply for life insurance.
 The first is the conventional paper application with over 20 pages which we don’t recommend due to time consumption.
 Paper applications are obsolete, but it was the only way to use them years ago.
 The second is the online application, but many people can run into software glitches or slow internet issues.

 A quick and straightforward telephone application is the best way to apply.
 Modern telephone applications take about 15 minutes to complete.
 All you have to do is sit back and answer the questions and let a representative from the telephone application department do all the work for you.
 We use the simple SnapApp system for all our applicants, and they appreciate the streamlined process.

 If you’re a steelworker or in another construction trade, feel free to contact us seven days a week for no-obligation help and provide answers to all your questions.
 Purchasing life insurance is now a quick and straightforward process.
 We can find a policy to fit your specific needs and budget no matter your job description.

 If you need life insurance fast or do not want to take a physical, remember that no medical exam life insurance may be an excellent choice.
-You can be approved in 24-48 hours.

 All the best,